 The Board has determined that seven of eight Cadence directors are independent under the NASDAQ guidelines.

 The five current committees of the Board are the Audit Committee, Compensation Committee, Corporate Governance and Nominating Committee, Finance Committee and Strategy Committee.
 Occasionally, the Board may establish a new committee or disband a current committee depending upon internal circumstances or external requirements.

 The Audit Committee assists the Board in its oversight of the integrity of the financial statements of the company, compliance with regulatory requirements and the performance of Cadence's independent auditors and internal audit function.
 The Audit Committee, composed entirely of independent directors, is chaired by Roger S. Siboni and also includes Dr. James D. Plummer and Dr. John B. Shoven.

 The Compensation Committee, among other things, determines, approves and reports to the Board on all policies of compensation for the executive officers of Cadence.
-The Compensation Committee, composed entirely of independent directors, is chaired by Dr. John B. Shoven and also includes Mark W. Adams, Susan L. Bostrom, Dr. James D. Plummer and George M. Scalise.
+The Compensation Committee, composed entirely of independent directors, is chaired by Dr. John B. Shoven and also includes Mark W. Adams, Susan L. Bostrom and Dr. James D. Plummer.

 Corporate Governance and Nominating Committee

 The Corporate Governance and Nominating Committee oversees the Board's self-evaluation, nominates the Board members, evaluates nominees recommended by the stockholders and reviews the appropriateness of each director's continuing service on the Board.
 The Corporate Governance and Nominating Committee, composed entirely of independent directors, is chaired by Dr. James D. Plummer and also includes Mark W. Adams, Susan L. Bostrom, Dr. Alberto Sangiovanni-Vincentelli, Dr. John B. Shoven and Roger S. Siboni.